 Understanding What Well-Being Surveys Implicitly Measure

-Turns out, standard well-being surveys foreground relative standing in society and in the income distribution, rather than broader well-being (health, relationships, etc.).
+Standard well-being surveys foreground relative standing in society and in the income distribution, rather than broader well-being (health, relationships, etc.).
+That may make them problematic ways to measure societal progress and explain why, on average, well-being has been flat while GDP has been improving.
 NLP and AI methods helped us figure this out.

 Measuring Community Well-Being through Digital Traces